 Associate Professor in International Relations – University of Leeds, Co-Director the European Centre for the Responsibility to Protect

 Founder - World Outside my Shoes

-Andy Fearn - Director of Learning and Outreach
+Andy Fearn - Co-Executive Director, Head of Learning and Outreach

-Dr Kate Ferguson - Director of Research and Policy
+Dr Kate Ferguson - Co-Executive Director, Head of Research and Policy

 Members of our informal advisory group are experts in prediction, prevention, protection and justice approaches to identity-based violence and identity-based mass violence.
 They have agreed to lend us their expertise and offer us advice on our projects.
 This helps us to ensure all our work is informed and meaningful.
 Please note that our advisors are not responsible or accountable for any of the work, views, or decisions of Protection Approaches.

 Kate is responsible for our Political Engagement Strategy, which includes developing working groups and networks of decision makers in the UK and abroad.
 She leads our Research and Policy programme, undertaking and coordinating research, providing technical advice to policy stakeholders, and creating opportunities for knowledge exchange.

 Andy runs our Learning and Outreach programme.
 Working with schools, young people, marginalised communities, decision shapers in media and culture, and the wider UK public, the programme seeks to increase understanding of the processes that lead to prejudice and IBV, and to strengthen individual sense of responsibility.
 Andy also manages the monitoring and evaluation of Protection Approaches work.

 Protection Approaches is a charity registered in England and Wales with charity number 1171433 and registered address Edinburgh House, 170 Kennington Lane, SE11 5DP